besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-terraform.md

 #### HDD controllers

 I wanted to use a hardware controller compatible with `virtio` for HDDs and also to allow me to add more disks to the same controller in the future, rather than add more controllers per each additional disk.
-For this reason I added the option
+For this reason I configured the `scsihw` option like this:

 ```terraform
 scsihw = "virtio-scsi-pci"
 ```

-### LXC Container resource management
+## LXC Container resource management

 Same as above we want the LXC containers to be managed by a dedicated file `proxmox_homelab_lxc.tf` (this is not mandatory, we are doing this only for better readability and code organization).
 Here I am showing how I am building generic Rocky Linux LXC Containers by declaring them as a `lxc_rocky_linux` map variable in `terraform.tfvars`: